-This is the Farsi equivalent of saying bon appetit! in French (or other European languages) before starting a meal.
+This is the Persian equivalent of saying bon appetit! in French (or other European languages) before starting a meal.
 But it is really thanking the chef.
 It has the same effect.

-Everything is a negotiation in Farsi, just as in most of the non-Western world.
+Everything is a negotiation in Persian, just as in most of the non-Western world.

-Pronouncing Farsi is very easy, don’t worry.
+Pronouncing Persian is very easy, don’t worry.
 The conventions I use to are as simple as possible, and are like this:

 - Most consonants are the same (except where specified.